Generic Name: alprazolam

 Grapefruit and grapefruit juice may interact with alprazolam and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

-What other drugs will affect alprazolam (Niravam, Xanax, Xanax XR)?
+What other drugs will affect alprazolam?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially: